AnyFetch/anyfetch-provider.js/README.md

 ```

 #### `connectAccountRetrievePreDatasIdentifier`
-This function should return an object hash uniquely identifying the preDatas previously sent.
+This function should return an object hash uniquely identifying the `preDatas` previously sent.
-To build this hash, you can use `req` containing all datas about the current request (and possibly a callback code, the previous grant, ... depending on your OAuth provider).
+To build this hash, you can use `req` containing all data about the current request (and possibly a callback code, the previous grant, ... depending on your OAuth provider).

 > Please note : for now, you need to prefix each of your key with `data.`.
 This will probably be modified in the future.
 > For instance `{'datas.accessGrant': req.params.code}`.